Dwarf Gourami (Flame Gourami): Profile and Information

 • pH 6.0 to 7.5

-Distribution and origin of the dwarf gourami
+Distribution and origin

-Originating from West Bengal, India, Bangladesh, and Assam, dwarf gouramis are native to waters with thick vegetation.
+From West Bengal, India, Bangladesh, and Assam, dwarf gouramis are native to waters with thick vegetation.
 They can be found swimming with other species of Colisa.

 They are also one of the most common fish eaten as food in the river plains of northern India.
 They can be bought dried or as a fish meal in markets.

-Dwarf gourami colors and markings
+Colors and markings

 Unlike most fishes, the male dwarf gouramis are noticeably more significant than the females, and they possess a beautiful bright orange-red body combined with a turquoise blue stripe that vertically runs into the fins.
 They don’t grow more than “two inches,” hence their name.

-Female dwarf gouramis don’t have the same vibrant colors as the males, as they only display dull silvery blue-gray colors.
+Female dwarf gouramis don’t have the same vibrant colors as the males, as they only display dull, silvery blue-gray colors.

 Although neons only give off a brighter pattern of blue than the standard variety, powder blues are the dominant blue with just a little shade of red on the body.
-Rainbows give off a special touch of blue stripes orange-red bodies.
+Rainbows give off a special touch of blue stripes and orange-red bodies.

 Tankmates